mrmodev/mrmodev/README.md

 - 👋 Hi, I’m Mo
 - 👀 I’m interested in Web2|3 devlopment in JS & Rust
 - 🌱 I’m currently working on Me.
-- 📫 reach me @mrmodev on on social media.
+- 📫 reach me @MrMoDev on on social media.

 <!---
 mrmodev/mrmodev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.